 Line 15.
-Enter the name, address, whether the person is a U.S. beneficiary (defined earlier), and TIN, if any, of all reportable beneficiaries.
+Enter the name, address, whether the person is a U.S. beneficiary (defined earlier), and taxpayer identification number, if any, of all reportable beneficiaries.
 Include specified beneficiaries, classes of discretionary beneficiaries, and names or classes of any beneficiaries that could be named as additional beneficiaries.
-If there is not enough space on the form, attach a statement.
+If there is not enough space on the form, please attach a statement.

 Line 17.
-Enter the name, address, and TIN, if any, of any person, other than those listed on line 16, that has significant powers over the trust (for example, "protectors," "enforcers," any person that must approve trustee decisions or otherwise direct trustees, any person with a power of appointment, any person with powers to remove or appoint trustees, etc.).
+Enter the name, address, and taxpayer identification number, if any, of any person, other than those listed on line 16, that has significant powers over the trust (e.g., "protectors," "enforcers," any person that must approve trustee decisions or otherwise direct trustees, any person with a power of appointment, any person with powers to remove or appoint trustees, etc.).
 Include a description of each person's powers.
 If there is not enough space, attach a statement.